 Omega-3 fatty acids are excellent for balancing cholesterol levels, and you can find them in mackerel and salmon.

-We know these fatty acids for improving heart health by raising “good” HDL cholesterol while reducing stroke risk and inflammation.
+We know these fatty acids improve heart health by raising “good” HDL cholesterol while reducing stroke risk and inflammation.

 Also, don’t forget that boiling or stewing fish is the healthiest way to prepare it.
-Fried fish, in fact, increases the risk of heart disease and stroke, so it is not an excellent way to manage cholesterol consumption.
+Fried fish increases the risk of heart disease and stroke, so it is not an excellent way to manage cholesterol consumption.

-Fish is a key component of the Mediterranean diet, which medical experts widely researched for its heart-healthy advantages.
-Also, certain peptides in fish protein may contribute to the heart-protective advantages of fish.
+Fish is a critical component of the Mediterranean diet, which medical experts widely researched for its heart-healthy advantages.
+Also, specific peptides in fish protein may contribute to the heart-protective advantages of fish.

-For heart health, vegetables play a major role, so they help manage cholesterol consumption.
-Also, they’re high in fiber and antioxidants, and they’re low in calories, which is important for weight management.
+For heart health, vegetables play a significant role, so they help manage cholesterol consumption.
+Also, they’re high in fiber and antioxidants and low in calories, which is vital for weight management.

 Pectin, the cholesterol-lowering soluble fiber found in apples and oranges, is abundant in several plants.
 Eggplants, carrots, okras, and potatoes are all pectin-rich foods.
-Vegetables also include various plant substances that provide a variety of health benefits, including heart disease protection.
+Vegetables also include various plant substances that provide various health benefits, including heart disease protection.

 This type of food is also healthy for one’s heart.
 While the outcomes of previous studies show mixed results, recent research has been encouraging.
 Researchers connected soy meals to lower “bad” LDL and total cholesterol and higher “good” HDL cholesterol, according to a review of 35 studies.
-People with high cholesterol appear to be the most affected.
+But, again, people with high cholesterol appear to be the most affected.

 People have been widely using garlic in cooking as medicine for centuries.
-The ingredient comprises several potent plant components, such as allicin, which is the principal active ingredient.
+The ingredient comprises several potent plant components, such as allicin, the principal active ingredient.

 In one study, researchers show that garlic consumption helps in reducing blood pressure in individuals with high blood pressure.
 Not only that, but it also decreases ‘bad’ LDL cholesterol and triglycerides.

-Also, many studies use aged supplements, which are thought to be more effective than other garlic preparations because they required relatively high doses of garlic to have this heart-protective effect.
+Also, many studies use aged supplements, which are more effective than other garlic preparations because they require relatively high doses of garlic to have this heart-protective effect.